-The Hardinge DD200 comes with a fail-safe spindle clamp that is standard from the factory.
-This clamp allows the spindle to handle cutting forces equal to 275 ft-lb/373 Nm, allowing for greater cutting forces in the non-contouring mode of operation.
-The unit contains a pressure sensor that will prevent indexing in the event that air pressure drops below 85 psi to the clamp so that damage is prevented.
-Air is supplied to the clamp through the cable conduit and is either connected to the back of the servo control box or machine air supply in the machine canopy wireway.
-When equipped with the Hardinge servo control, the clamp can be controlled automatically so that the clamp is engaged when the Rotary Table Indexer arrives at its programmed destination, or it can be controlled with "G" codes.
-For ease of use, a "C" will appear on the display of the control whenever the clamp is engaged.
-There is a potential for a drop in air pressure if the air line supplying the Rotary Table Indexer is also supplying something else with air.
-If you receive a low-pressure alarm, the first thing you should check is the air pressure supplied to the Rotary Table Indexer.
+The Rotary Table comes with a spindle clamp that is standard from the factory.
+This clamp allows the spindle to handle cutting forces equal to 275 ft-lb/373 Nm, allowing for greater cutting forces in the fixed-position mode of operation.
+The unit contains an air sensor that will prevent indexing in the event that air pressure drops below 85 psi to the clamp so that damage is prevented.
+Air is supplied to the clamp through the cable conduit and is connected to the machine air supply in the machine canopy wire way.
+In this manner, the single cable provides all utility requirements including air as mentioned.
+Using the standard M-codes provided on the Bridgeport machines, the clamp ON/ OFF functions are fully controlled.
+There is a potential for a drop in air pressure if the air line supplying the Rotary Table with air is also supplying something else like a tool changer with air.
+If you receive a pressure switch alarm, the first thing you should check is the air pressure supplied to the Rotary Table.
 Please note that even a momentary drop in air pressure can create an alarm situation.

 CAUTION: Never attempt to defeat the clamp protection logic as this may result in an opportunity for the system to rotate when the clamp is engaged.
 This will cause an overload fault and repeated attempts to operate in this manner may damage the clamp.
-The clamp requires a minimum of 85psi with a maximum of 100psi of OF DRY FILTERED AIR to fully release the spindle and must be supplied to the unit even if the clamp is not going to be used.
+The machine system has been setup to post a message if rotation is attempted when the clamp is engaged.
+The clamp requires a minimum of 85 psi and maximum of 100 psi OF DRY FILTERED AIR to fully release the spindle and must be supplied to the unit even if the clamp is not going to be used.